pfeerick/esp8266-corona-tracking-i2c-oled/README.md

 # ESP8266 Corona Tracking with a I2C OLED
 <p>

-Modified to accomidate proper GET URL's and the 0.9" 128x32 I2C OLED Though I have also added my own take on a 16x2 I2C LCD version!
+Modified to accomidate proper GET URL's and the 0.9" 128x32 I2C OLED<br>
+Though I have also added my own take on a 16x2 I2C LCD version!